Saric-Group/trimem_sbeady/README.md

 ### 4. Installing LAMMPS

 LAMMPS has to be installed using python shared libraries and some specific packages.
-If you already have LAMMPS you might have to recompile it.
+Therefore, if you already have LAMMPS you might have to recompile it.
 In any case you will have to perform the python install using your Trienv environment as we detail below.
-Saric group members are working on a patched LAMMPS version that should be available soon.
+Saric group members are working on a patched LAMMPS version that is available within the GitHub of the group.
+You can choose to clone this repository, or instead use the latest stable release from LAMMPS directly.

-Go back to the directory where you want to have your install folder and get lammps from git by running
+For example, here we clone the lastest LAMMPS stable release.
+To do so, go back to the directory where you want to have your install folder and run
 ```bash
 git clone -b stable https://github.com/lammps/lammps.git lammps
 ```

-In the future, we will add the LAMMPS version the team has worked on as a submodule.

-We can now start installing LAMMPS.
+We can now start manually installing LAMMPS.
 Go first to the ```lammps``` directory and create the ```build``` folder.
 ```bash
 cd lammps
 mkdir build